-Lipids provide an energy-dense, isotonic alternative to glucose as an energy source, which also prevent essential fatty acid deficiency and facilitate provision of fat soluble vitamins.
-Combined infusion of glucose and lipids confers metabolic advantages over glucose, because it lowers the metabolic rate and carbon dioxide production and increases the efficiency of energy utilisation.

-Amino acids (9) (up to 3.5 g/kg/day in preterm infants, 1.5-3g/kg/d in term infants and 1.0-2.0 g/kg/day in older children).
-In contrast to healthy adults who exist in a state of neutral nitrogen balance, infants and children need to be in positive nitrogen balance in order to achieve satisfactory growth and development.
-Preterm infants who are receiving glucose alone lose protein quickly (at the rate of 1-2% body protein per day), so should start to receive at least 1-1.5 g/kg/d amino acids parenterally if not receiving EN.

-Electrolytes (10) (sodium 2-4mmol/kg/d infants, 1-3 in children; potassium 1-3mmol/kg/d, chloride 2-5mmol/kg/d).
-Other electrolytes (calcium, phosphate, magnesium (11)) are very dependent on the clinical condition of the patient and technical pharmacy aspects of stability and compounding.
+- carbohydrate (up to 18g/kg/d in infants <10kg, up to 12g/kg/d in older children).
+Glucose is a main energy source for body cells and should be the primary energy substrate in PN, covering 60-70% of non-protein calories (3) - lipid emulsion (up to 3g/kg/d), Lipids provide an energy-dense, isotonic alternative to glucose as an energy source, which also prevent essential fatty acid deficiency and facilitate provision of fat soluble vitamins.
+Combined infusion of glucose and lipids confers metabolic advantages over glucose, because it lowers the metabolic rate and carbon dioxide production and increases the efficiency of energy utilisation. - amino acids (up to 3g/kg/d in infants, and 1.5-2.0g/kg/d in older children), In contrast to healthy adults who exist in a state of neutral nitrogen balance, infants and children need to be in positive nitrogen balance in order to achieve satisfactory growth and development.
+Preterm infants who are receiving glucose alone lose protein quickly (at the rate of 1-2% body protein per day), so should start to receive at least 1-1.5 g/kg/d amino acids parenterally if not receiving EN. - electrolytes (sodium 2-4mmol/kg/d infants, 1-3 in children; potassium 0-3mmol/kg/d).
+Other electrolytes (chloride, calcium, phosphate) are very dependent on the clinical condition of the patient and technical pharmacy aspects of stability and compounding,